seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 complexion.

 **OSRIC**
-Exceedingly, my lord; it is very sultry,—as
+Exceedingly, my lord; it is very sultry,--as
-'twere,—I cannot tell how.
+'twere,--I cannot tell how.
 But, my lord, his
 majesty bade me signify to you that he has laid a
-great wager on your head: sir, this is the matter,—
+great wager on your head: sir, this is the matter,--

 **HAMLET**
-I beseech you, remember—
+I beseech you, remember--

 *HAMLET moves him to put on his hat*